Advertisement Close

 10. DON’T Give up even if you were not selected:

-As with anything, greatness takes time, do not give up even if you were not selected as a winner.
+As with anything, greatness takes time, so do not give up even if you are not selected as a winner.
 Photo: Quotespedia

 Make sure to reapply the following year after you were not selected if eligible.
 The important thing is to “never give up, sharpen your skills, and reapply next year,” according to Dr. David.